SSC JE 2026 Syllabus and Exam Pattern for Paper 1 and 2

-In this blog, we have highlighted the syllabus of both papers included in the SSC-JE exam: SSC-JE Paper 1 and Paper 2.
+In this blog, we have highlighted the syllabus of both papers included in the SSC-JE Exam: Paper 1 and Paper 2.
 It will help you give a kick-start to your preparation.

 Paper-I: